psiphi75/SailBoatSim/AI.md

       environment: {
            wind: {
                speed: [Number: The speed of the wind in m/s]
-               heading:  [Number: The heading of the source of the wind in degrees from true north] }
+               heading: [Number: Where the wind is going to, in degrees from true north] }
       },
       isSimulation: [Boolean: true if it's a simulation, false if it's the real deal] }
 ```

+#### Wind direction vs wind heading

+This place explains it concisely, in a nutshell:
+ * Wind direction -> Where the wind is coming from.
+ * Wind heading -> Where the wind is going to.  **We use wind heading**.

 ### Moving the rudder